(Last Updated on : 09/06/2017)

 Other Food Crops

-, Indian crop and tea are the two most well-liked food crops in India.
-Tea is mostly popular in the north-eastern region of the country, while coffee is extensively popular in south-western part of the country.
+are the two most well-liked Indian food crops.
+Tea is mostly popular in north-eastern India, while coffee is extensively popular in south-western part of the country.